asadidraco/GuidedDiff/README.md

 This code is directly related to the following manuscript submitted to The Visual Computer:

-"Guided Diffusion with Spatial and Semantic Priors for Skin Lesion Segmentation"
+"Guided Diffusion for Precise Skin Lesion Segmentation: Integrating Spatial and Semantic Priors"

 If you use this repository, please cite the corresponding paper.